testcontainers/testcontainers-java/docs/index.md

         <version>0.9.9</version>
     </dependency>

+### Shaded dependencies

-> **Note**: Testcontainers uses the docker-java client library, which in turn depends on JAX-RS and various Jersey libraries.
-If your project also uses these, you may need to set appropriate maven dependency exclusions or use `dependencyManagement` to avoid conflicts, on a case-by-case basis.
+**Note**: Testcontainers uses the docker-java client library, which in turn depends on JAX-RS, Jersey and Jackson libraries.
+These libraries in particular seem to be especially prone to conflicts with test code/applciation under test code.
+As such, **these libraries are 'shaded' into the core testcontainers JAR** and relocated under `org.testcontainers.shaded` to prevent class conflicts.

 ## Logging